canonical/snapd/docs/interfaces.md

 * Auto-Connect: yes for snaps from same publisher, no otherwise
 * Availability: with providing snap
 * Attributes:
-    * read: path from providing snap to expose read-only to the consuming snap
+    * read (slot): read-only path from providing snap to expose to the consuming snap
-    * write: path from providing snap to expose read-write to the consuming snap
+    * write (slot): read-write path from providing snap to expose to the consuming snap
+    * target (plug): path in consuming snap to find providing snap's files

 ### cups-control